CHC50121 Course Overview

 - Short written assessments – question and answer style tests

-- Assignments – research topics and provide a written response
+- Research – research topics and provide a written response

 - Engage in online collaborative tasks